-Alexander B. Howard is an independent writer, digital governance expert, and open government advocate based in Washington, DC.
+Alexander B. Howard is a writer, digital governance expert, and open government advocate based in Washington, DC.
+He is the director of the Digital Democracy Project at the Demand Progress Educational Fund, a nonprofit focused on improving democratic governance through smart use of technology.

 Howard has been honored twice by The Washingtonian Magazine as one of Washington’s “TechTitans,” which recognized him as a “respected trend-spotter and chronicler of government’s use of new media,” and one of the world’s most influential people on digital government by Apolitical.